Stephen Gottlieb: Storylines

 When the Gottliebs advertise for a tenant, Russell Butler spots the notice and takes it down so no one else will apply for the room.
 On the surface, Russell seems normal but as time goes on Stephen and Phoebe soon find out that Russell's behaviour is odd and he begins to drive a wedge between the couple by stirring up trouble.
 When Russell tries to kiss Phoebe one afternoon, she tells Stephen who demands Russell moves out.
 However, this is problematic as Russell intends to stay until the lease expires.
 After Stephen lashes out and punches Russell, he has him charged with assault and then pays Stephen rent at the last minute to avoid eviction.
-It is revealed that Russell had spent time in a mental institution after suffering a break down following his wife and baby leaving him, due to his drug use.
+It is revealed that Russell had spent time in a mental institution after suffering a breakdown following his wife and baby leaving him, due to his drug use.

 Fearful for his family's safety, Stephen sends Phoebe and Hope to stay with Phoebe's former guardian Dorothy Burke (Maggie Dence) in the country for several days.
 In desperation, Stephen then asks Lou Carpenter to have some heavies "persuade" Russell to leave.
 Unfortunately the plan backfires and Wayne Duncan is mistaken for Russell and badly beaten instead.
 Stephen and Lou apologise to Wayne, and Russell gets the message that he is not welcome in Ramsay Street.
 The Gottliebs have better luck with Beth Brennan (Natalie Imbruglia) as their next tenant as she is a friend.

 When the local pub, The Waterhole explodes, Stephen is one of the casualties and is the first to be found in the wreckage.
 He wakes up in hospital and is disoriented and has no memory of Phoebe, who was keeping a bedside vigil.
 Stephen then has an operation to remove a blood clot on his brain and recovers and regains his memory.
 He is left paralysed and soon feels like a burden to Phoebe and decides to go to a rehabilitation centre but changes his mind at the last minute.

 Stephen struggles to come to terms with being in a wheelchair and when his estranged brother, Mark arrives in Erisborough, he is less than happy to see him as he still blames him for Libby's death.
 After Mark's persistence to reconcile with his brother, Stephen finally accepts him.
 Stephen then undergoes a gruelling rehabilitation programme.
 During Helen's birthday party at the newly reopened Waterhole, Stephen surprises Phoebe by getting up out of his wheelchair and walks towards her unaided.
 Stephen reveals that Wayne has been helping him for weeks.
 Several days later, the Gottliebs leave Ramsay Street to manage their own record store in Anson's Corner.
 Upon Mark's return to Erinsborough twenty-five years later, he reveals that Phoebe and Stephen have five children.